lolololololololololololololololo/website-portfolio/DEPLOYMENT.md

 # 🚀 GitHub Pages Deployment Guide

-This guide will help you deploy your TUI Portfolio website to GitHub Pages with automatic rebuilds.
+This guide helps you deploy your TUI Portfolio website to GitHub Pages with automatic rebuilds using a GitHub Actions workflow that publishes to the `gh-pages` branch.

 ## ✨ What's Set Up